chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_install_features_manual.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 The ``install`` subcommand downloads packages from https://packagecloud.io/ by default.
-For systems that are behind a firewall (and do not have connectivity to |packagecloud|), these packages can be installed manually.
+For systems that are behind a firewall (and may not have connectivity to |packagecloud|), these packages can be downloaded from https://downloads.chef.io/chef-manage/, and then installed manually.
 First download the package that is appropriate for the platform, save it to a local path, and then run the ``install`` command using the ``--path`` option to specify the directory in which the package is located:

 .. code-block:: bash